matzapata/zokrates-vote/README.md

 Details:

 Circuits in `contracts/circuits`.
-Unlike tornado-core uses mimcsponge for both commitment and merkle tree.
-Fixed merkle tree class has it's own implementation in utils.
-Within utils also functions to create commitments and collect events to rebuild the merkle tree locally.
 Tests use `zokrates-js` to compile on the fly the circuits and create dynamic proofs leveraging fixtures.

-MerkleTreeWithHistory.sol heavily inspired from tornado-core, pending to make it more generic for other use cases.
+How it works:

+1. Admin registers validators
+2. Voters create commitments and ask validators to include them in the tree
+3. Validators validate user identity and include the commitment
+4. Users summit their vote using zk proofs to indicate they belong to the tree and have the nullifier for a commitment
+5. Vote is registered without revealing what each voter voted.